The 1981 Ohio Hospital Association (OHA) annual convention provided the impetus for the beginning of the Healthcare Internal Audit Group (HIAG).

 - AHIA formally endorses The Institute of Internal Auditors (IIA) mandatory components of the International Professional Practice Framework (IPPF), which includes the official Definition of Internal Auditing, the International Standards for the Professional Practice of Internal Auditing, and the Code of Ethics.
 This well-recognized international guidance provides a professional foundation for all healthcare internal auditors.

-- A new committee, Professional Practices, has been added to our volunteer structure.
+- A new committee, Professional Practices, was added to our volunteer structure.
 Professional Practices will be responsible for identifying and leading knowledge development and subject leadership on emerging issues relevant to healthcare internal auditors.

 - AHIA implements the Volunteer Recognition Program.